subha-v/Gender-Disparity-Refugee-Earnings/README.md

 # RstudioRefugeeData
-Data for the paper "The Gender Disparity of Refugee Earnings in the U.S."
+Data and code for the paper "The Gender Disparity of Refugee Earnings in the U.S." If you need assistance with the code, please reach out.